KelvinMartinez2014/Hello_World/ER Diagram.md

 *	Vendor offers Item

 4. Restricciones:
-* a.
-An Item can only be one  Book Item, Clothing Item, Electronic Item, Lab Material Item, Class Material Item, Service Item or Other Item.
+* An Item can only be one  Book Item, Clothing Item, Electronic Item, Lab Material Item, Class Material Item, Service Item or Other Item.
-* b.
-Many Items can be classified under one type of product.
+* Many Items can be classified under one type of product.
 However, under one product there can be many different types of items.
-* c.
-One Vender has only one vendor Debt.
+* One Vender has only one vendor Debt.
 Similarly, one Vendor Debt is owned by a Vendor.
-* d.
-One User can be Vender.
+* One User can be Vender.
 Similarly, a Vender can be an User.
-* e.
-One User can begin many Transactions.
+* One User can begin many Transactions.
 However, one Transaction is comenzed by the specific User.
-* f.
-One Vendor can complete many Transactions.
+* One Vendor can complete many Transactions.
 However, one Transaction is completed by the specific Vendor.
-* g.
-One Item is offered in can be sold in many transaction.
+* One Item is offered in can be sold in many transaction.
 However, one Transaction offers a specific Item.
-* h.
-One Vendor can offer many item for sale.
+* One Vendor can offer many item for sale.
 However, one Item can be offered by one Vendor.

 ### ER Diagram